jekyll/jekyll/docs/plugins.md

 - [Full-text search by Pascal Widdershoven](https://github.com/PascalW/jekyll_indextank): Adds full-text search to your Jekyll site with a plugin and a bit of JavaScript.
 - [AliasGenerator by Thomas Mango](https://github.com/tsmango/jekyll_alias_generator): Generates redirect pages for posts when an alias is specified in the YAML Front Matter.
 - [Projectlist by Frederic Hemberger](https://github.com/fhemberger/jekyll-projectlist): Renders files in a directory as a single page instead of separate posts.
+- [RssGenerator by Assaf Gelber](https://github.com/agelber/jekyll-rss): Automatically creates an RSS 2.0 feed from your posts.

 #### Converters